cfkubo/panda-python-web-app/README.md

 ```
 https://github.com/oracle/python-oracledb/tree/main/samples/sample_container
 ```
-4. rename the db_config_sample.py to db_config.py and update your connection parameters to oracledb and rabbitmq
+4. rename the db_config_sample.py to db_config.py and update your connection parameters to Oracledb and RabbitMQ
 5. Run the python oracle Project on local
 ```
 python3 panda-company-ora.py